 Supporting SEND at Merritts Brook….

 At Merritts Brook E-Act academy, we believe that every child is special and deserves the best education, but recognise that some pupils may find certain areas of learning more challenging.
-The academy rigorously tracks pupil progress and is supported by our SENCo Mrs Rudge and the strong SEND team.
+The academy rigorously tracks pupil progress and is supported by our SENCo Mrs Rudge and the strong Inclusion Team.
 We feel strongly that all staff should be well equipped to meet the needs of our pupils.

 People we work with to help to support your child